Krrrl/thesis2020/README.md

 ```

 ### 3. Augmenting the ROBOTIS package
-Follow the instructions of the ros_packages/README.md, namely:
+To augment the ROBOTIS package, we will need to:
-- Place the gym_manipulator_interface ROS package into your catkin workspace.
+- Place the gym_manipulator_interface ROS package into the catkin workspace.
 - Replace ROBOTIS packge open_manipulator_msgs with the augmented version.
 - Replace ROBOTIS package open_manipulator/open_manipulator_teleop with the augmented version.
-- cd ~/yourpath/catkin_ws && catkin_make

 ```shell
 $ cd ~/YOUR/PATH/thesis2020/ros_packages/